sopheakmai/slides/pages/challenge.md

 <div class="mt-4">

+- Duration: 2 weeks (02 August - 16 August)
 - Deploy your app to Vercel or Netlify
-- Make a slide presentation to showcase your project
+- Make a slide presentation to showcase your project (cover features, challenges, and solutions, what you learned, etc.)
 - No Backend needed, just use localStorage for data persistence
 - Any questions, feel free to ask.